-You must apply with your county appraisal district to apply for a homestead exemption.
+You must apply with your county appraisal district to get a homestead exemption.
 Applying is free and only needs to be filed once.
-The application can be found on your appraisal district website or using Texas Comptroller Form 50-114.
-If you turn 65 or become disabled, you need to submit another application to obtain the extra exemption using the same Form 50-114.
+You can find forms on your appraisal district website or you can use the Texas Comptroller forms.